htwangtw/MindWanderingTask/README.md

 Documentation coming soon.

-##Recent update: 19082016
+##Recent update: 22082016

-Increased the number of go-trials in the practice.

-Added feedback screen after the go-trials in practice, with a handle to toggle it on and off.
+	Fixed stimList variable typo.
+	This problem has led to incorrect accuracy judgement in the 0-back task.
+	However, every dispy has been recoreded and can recover the correct accuracy rate by checking the display on go trials.